deekshaVarshney/CDialog/README.md

-# CDialog
+# CDialog: A Multi-turn Covid-19 Conversation Dataset for Entity-Aware Dialog Generation

-This is an implementation of our paper:
+This is an implementation of our paper: CDialog: A Multi-turn Covid-19 Conversation Dataset for Entity-Aware Dialog Generation

 (EMNLP 2022)
 Deeksha Varshney, Aizan Zafar, Niranshu Kumar Beher, Asif Ekbal